By Roy Stevenson

-Freelance travel writing is mysteriously shrouded in a whole litany of rules and do’s and ‘don’ts.
-I believe that many of these rules are not necessarily constructive and many are downright counterproductive.
+Freelance travel writing is shrouded in a whole litany of rules and DO’s and ‘DON’Ts.
+I believe that many of these rules are not constructive and many are downright counterproductive.

-While perusing several books on freelance writing, I noticed all the experts said to contact the editor about 2-4 weeks after you’ve sent your query.
+While reviewing books on freelance writing, I noticed all the experts said you should contact the editor about 2-4 weeks after you’ve sent your query.
 The purpose of doing this is to remind the editor of your query and see if they’re interested in your story.

 For those of you who read my posts regularly, you know marketing